Isomer: Example 3: C_{3}H_{4}

-In two of the isomers, the three carbon atoms are connected in an open chain, but in one of them (propadiene or allene; I) the carbons are connected by two double bonds, while in the other (propyne or methylacetylene; II) they are connected by a single bond and a triple bond.
+In two of the isomers (I and II), the three carbon atoms are connected in an open chain, but in one of them (propadiene or allene; I) the carbons are connected by two double bonds, while in the other (propyne or methylacetylene; II) they are connected by a single bond and a triple bond.
 In the third isomer (cyclopropene; III) the three carbons are connected into a ring by two single bonds and a double bond.
 In all three, the remaining valences of the carbon atoms are satisfied by the four hydrogens.

 Again, note that there is only one structural isomer with a triple bond, because the other possible placement of that bond is just drawing the three carbons in a different order.
 For the same reason, there is only one cyclopropene, not three.